Price Waterhouse Coopers Deloitte

 Chapter 1 - The Collusion Continues

-The website that triggered the deeper exploration into the world of political corruption stands shoulder to shoulder with any true crime
+The website that triggered the more profound exploration into political corruption stands shoulder to shoulder with any actual crime.
+Living with unconscionable Conduct:&

 Chapter 2 - Inaccurate and Incomplete